 - Subscribers can only read posts.

 In addition to the default user groups provided by the system, you can also create custom user groups.
-If you wish to define custom user groups, you can utilize
+If you wish to define custom user groups, you can achieve this with the help of

-this pluginto achieve it.
-Setting different user groups can be helpful during website operation.
+this plugin.
+Setting up different user groups can be helpful during website operation.
 Naibabiji also shares some plugins related to user permissions; you can check if there is a need.

 Comments are closed